Skip to content

 If validation fails with port conflicts:

-# Check if validation passes with different port
+# Alternative: Check if validation passes with different port

 INGENIOUS_WEB_CONFIGURATION__PORT=8001 uv run ingen validate